 Azithromycin (Zithromax) is an antibiotic.
-Combining azithromycin with alcohol may not be the best choice when the body is fighting an infection.
-It could also make bothersome side effects worse.
+Combining azithromycin with alcohol may not be advisable when the body is fighting an infection.
+It could also make side effects worse.

 Azithromycin kills bacteria in the body to fight bacterial infections.
 It does not work against illnesses caused by a virus, such as the cold or flu.

 It does combat a variety of bacterial infections, including:

 - ear infections

 - Helicobacter pylori infection

 Azithromycin is safe and effective for most people when a doctor prescribes it for a bacterial infection.
 It does not have direct interactions with alcohol.
 This means that most people could have a moderate amount of alcohol while taking the drug without any serious problems.

 Antibiotics, including azithromycin, can cause nausea, vomiting, or diarrhea.